 The Budget for Our Small Kitchen Backsplash

 You’re probably looking and wondering what were planning to do next.
-I’d like to say we were updating the kitchen flooring but I honestly don’t think that will happen this year.
-Instead we’re focusing our attention on swapping out the refrigerator, and then styling this space really well.
+I want to say we were updating the kitchen flooring but I honestly don’t think that will happen this year.
+Instead, we’re focusing our attention on swapping out the refrigerator, and then styling this space really well.

 So if you want to see more, make sure you stay tuned for more of our Tiny Cabin Remodel.
 Don’t forget to let me know if you have any questions specifically about small kitchen tile ideas.
 I’d love to update this post in the future.